Hillside Vineyard

-The dramatic hillside setting at Pukeora is evolving into a vineyard.
+Planting the dramatic hillside setting at Pukeora began in 2000 and it has evolved into a stunning vineyard.

-The limestone soils contained within the north facing basin combined with the warm Hawkes Bay summer climate provides an ideal site for growing a number of grape varieties especially pinot gris, chardonnay, pinot noir and merlot.
+The limestone and clay subsoils contained within the north facing basin combined with the warm Hawkes Bay summer climate provides an ideal site for growing a number of diverse grape varieties.
+Carefully chosen areas were selected to suit each variety from Chardonnay, Pinot Noir and Pinot Gris on the more gentle upper slopes to the Bordeaux varietals and Syrah on the steeper slopes.
 Despite the altitude at 210m, being on a hillside promotes air drainage and reduces frost risk.

 The first hectare of grape planting began in 2000.
 The planting now totals 13,000 vines on 5 Ha of planted area.
 The first commercial vintage of 9 tonnes was harvested in 2004, with the biggest of 34 tonnes in 2010.

-On a steeper part of the hillside, 28 terraces have been carved along the contours to enable the steep terrain to be more safely developed.
-These face north west and receive up to 3ºC additional heat due to the steeper angle of the sun's rays.
+On a steeper part of the hillside, 28 terraces have been excavated along the contours to enable the steep terrain to be more safely developed and operated.
+These face north west and receive up to 3ºC additional heat due to the steeper angle inclined towards the rays of the hot sun.

 The top 14 terraces are planted with merlot.
 Smaller plantings of cabernet sauvignon, malbec, syrah and semillon have been established on the mid to lower terraces.